will-contests-probate-litigation-elder-abuse-actions-2

 Claims against fiduciaries fall into two broad categories: lawsuits by beneficiaries and lawsuits by third parties.

-1) Actions by Beneficiaries Against Fiduciaries
+1) Actions by Beneficiaries against Fiduciaries

 Fiduciary Misconduct On occasion, beneficiaries or creditors of an estate may take issue with the actions of a fiduciary and make claims based upon the fiduciary’s alleged breach of duty, self-dealing or negligence.
 Such claims arise not only in the administration of trusts or decedents’ estates, but also in cases involving conservatorships, guardianships and powers of attorney.
 Attorneys with Vanarelli & Li, LLC both defend fiduciaries against which claims are made, and prosecute such claims on behalf of beneficiaries and estate creditors.
+Surcharge Actions Claims are sometimes made that a fiduciary has committed fraud or other wrongdoing, resulting in loss to an estate or trust.
+In such cases, a court may surcharge the fiduciary for breach of fiduciary duty, and order the fiduciary to repay the estate or trust from personal assets.
+Attorneys with Vanarelli & Li, LLC represent beneficiaries bringing such claims, as well as fiduciaries defending against claims for surcharge.

 2) Actions by Third Party Fiduciaries